 Locally analytically and transversally to $Z$, the singularities of the total space are ordinary $3$-fold double points.
-Blowing-up $X_2$ in the total space resolves these singularities: we obtain a new degeneration with smooth total space and special fiber over $0$ given by $X_1 \cup_D \tilde{X}_2$, where $\tilde{X}_2$ is the blow-up of $X_2$ along $Z$.
+Blowing-up $X_2$ in $\mathcal{X}$ resolves these singularities: we obtain a new degeneration over $\AA^1$ with smooth total space and special fiber over $0$ given by $X_1 \cup_D \widetilde{X}_2$, where $\widetilde{X}_2$ is the blow-up of $X_2$ along $Z$.

-By Theorem \ref{thm_nodes}, the Gromov--Witten invariants of $X$ are determined by the simple nodal Gromov--Witten invariants of $X$.
+$\bullet$ \textbf{Large monodromy:} We first prove Theorem \ref{thm_main} when $X$ is not a cubic surface or an even dimensional complete intersection of two quadrics.
+The Gromov--Witten invariants of $X$ are then determined by the simple nodal Gromov--Witten invariants of $X$ by Theorem \ref{thm_nodes}.
+By the nodal degeneration formula of Theorem \ref{thm_degeneration_cycle} applied to the degeneration of $X\rightsquigarrow X_1 \cup_D \widetilde{X}_2$, the simple nodal Gromov--Witten invariants of $X$ can be computed in terms of the nodal relative Gromov--Witten invariants of $(X_1,D)$ and $(\widetilde{X}_2,D)$.

-By the nodal degeneration formula of Theorem \ref{thm_degeneration_cycle} applied to the degeneration of $X$ to $X_1 \cup_D \tilde{X}_2$, the simple nodal Gromov--Witten invariants of $X$ can be computed in terms of the nodal relative Gromov--Witten invariants of $(X_1,D)$ and $(\tilde{X}_2,D)$.
-More precisely, for that to be true, one needs to show that the finite sum in the left hand-side of the degeneration formula \eqref{eq_deg_num} is actually reduced to a single possibly non-zero term.
-In general, this finite sum arises when the monodromy around the special fiber acts non-trivially on the curve classes of the general fiber, and then different curve classes of the general fiber can specialize to the same curve class in the special fiber.
-The result is clear if $\dim X=m \neq 2$ since then every curve class $\beta \in H_2^+(X)$ is pullback from the ambient $\PP^{m+r}$ by the Lefschetz hyperplane theorem.
-If $\dim X=m=2$, then as we are assuming that $X$ is not a quadric surface, a cubic surface, or a complete intersection of two quadrics, the Noether-Lefschetz theorem \cite{Lef}\cite[XIX, Thm 1.2]{deligne1973groupes} implies that the only effective curve classes on a very general deformation of $X$ are pullback from the ambient $\PP^{m+r}$.
-By deformation invariance of Gromov--Witten invariants, this implies that the only possibly non-zero Gromov--Witten invariants of $X$ are for curve classes pullback from $\PP^{m+r}$.
+More precisely, for the latter claim, we must show that the finite sum on the left side of the degeneration formula \eqref{eq_deg_num} actually reduces to a single possibly non-zero term.
+In general, the finite sum arises when the monodromy around the special fiber acts non-trivially on the curve classes of the general fiber.
+Then, different curve classes of the general fiber can specialize to the same curve class in the special fiber.
+If $\dim X=m \neq 2$, there is no such monodromy since every curve class $\beta \in H_2^+(X)$ is pulled back from the ambient $\PP^{m+r}$ by the Lefschetz hyperplane theorem.
+If $\dim X=m=2$, and $X$ is a quadric surface, one can check directly that the monodromy action on curve classes is trivial.
+If $\dim X=m=2$, and $X$ is not a quadric surface, then, as we are also assuming that $X$ is not a cubic surface, or a complete intersection of two quadrics, the Noether-Lefschetz theorem \cite{Lef}\cite[XIX, Theorem 1.2]{deligne1973groupes} implies that the only effective curve classes on a very general deformation of $X$ are pull-back from the ambient $\PP^{m+r}$.
+By deformation invariance of Gromov--Witten invariants, we conclude that the only possibly non-zero Gromov--Witten invariants of $X$ are for curve classes pull-back from $\PP^{m+r}$.